 First, we’ll look at the most common symptoms you may experience, and what they are called in Japanese.
 Usually these are written in large characters on the front of the medicine’s packaging.

 Sometimes the symptoms are written hiragana, but you’ll most likely see them written in kanji if one is available.
 I’ll include romaji for those who can’t read Japanese, but you’ll never actually see this written on the labels.

 Try to match the hiragana or kanji that you see in the chart, but keep in mind that they may vary slightly.
 I suggest asking one of the shopkeepers if you’re not sure what you found is for the symptom you want to treat.
 Google translate could also be a big help.

 You can also find the symptoms listed on the back of the packaging.
 They are usually somewhere near the top under a section called 効能 (kōnō) or 効果 (kōka), and sometimes includes more than what is printed on the front.

 Now that you have an idea of what symptoms to look for on the medicine packaging, next we’ll take a look at how to read the dosage amounts and directions for taking them.
 Obviously not all of the directions will be the same, and it’s impossible to include every possible variation you may come across.

 You can usually find the directions printed on the back of the packaging, and most will display the information in a similar fashion.
 Use this as just a basic guideline to reading what the label says, but ALWAYS consult with a native Japanese speaker if you are uncertain.
 Overdosing is a dangerous risk that you don’t want to put yourself in.

-Also, none of this information is suitable at all for young children under the age of 15.
-In fact, all of the medicine I’ve bought specifically states that it is not to be given to anyone younger than 15 years old!
+Most of the medicine I’ve bought in Japan specifically states that it is not to be given to anyone younger than 15 years old!
+Please be careful.